tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 "Cannot" is more than just "likely won't."
 Meekness is a necessary part of faith.
-I believe this has more to do with the inherent nature of faith than with God simply being picky about "how" we exercise it.
+I believe this has more to do with the inherent nature of faith than with God simply being picky about how we exercise it.
 Certainly, as the apostle James wrote, "God resisteth the proud",^[[James 4:6](https://www.churchofjesuschrist.org/study/scriptures/nt/james/4?lang=eng&id=p6#p6)] but, perhaps more significantly, _the proud resist God_.
 When we seek to hold